 What is HPV?

-Over 6,000 South African women contract Cervical Cancer every year, and it remains one of the leading causes of death in women.
-Click here to see the full article.
+Over 6,000 South African women contract cervical cancer every year, and it remains one of the leading causes of death in women.

 HPV and Cervical Cancer Screening

-Better2Know offers you a comprehensive suite of tests for women and men which offer a full examination of your HPV status and cervical health for women.
+Better2Know offers you a comprehensive suite of tests for women and men which provide a full examination of your HPV status and cervical health for women.